 \subsection{Privacy and Robustness}

-\textbf{P $\rightharpoonup$ R:} Models trained with DPSGD (\cref{eq:dpsgd}) tend to be less adversarially robust than the same models trained without DP guarantees.
+\textbf{P $\rightharpoonup$ R:} Models trained with DPSGD tend to be less adversarially robust than the same models trained without DP guarantees.
 The clipping and noise addition steps in DPSGD slow the convergence of models~\cite{tramer2021differentially} giving decision boundaries that are less smooth~\cite{hayes2022learning} which has a strong impact on adversarial robustness~\cite{fawzi2018empirical}.
-Empirical tests confirm this intuition \cite{boenisch2021gradient, tursynbek2021robustness}, although conflicting evidence suggests that DPSGD can improve robustness \cite{zhang2022differentially}.
+Empirical tests confirm this intuition \cite{boenisch2021gradient, tursynbek2021robustness}.

-\textbf{R $\rightharpoonup$ P:} Adversarial training (\cref{eq:adversarial_training}), designed to improve adversarial robustness, can increase the influence of individual datapoints on the model.
+\textbf{R $\rightharpoonup$ P:} Adversarial training (\Cref{eq:adversarial_training}), designed to improve adversarial robustness, can increase the influence of individual datapoints on the model.
 This in turn makes the model more susceptible to MIAs \cite{yeom2020overfitting}. \citet{song2019privaterobust} tested six common adversarial defence methods and found all six increased the success rates of MIAs compared to the same model trained without any specific defence.

-Incorporating DP alongside adversarial defences to protect against MIAs is also non-trivial, as the methodologies conflict in practice.
-Adversarial training creates several augmentations $x^\dagger$ of data points $x$, and backpropagates gradients over them in a batch.
+Incorporating DP alongside adversarial defences to protect against MIAs is also non-trivial due to conflicting methodologies.
+Adversarial training creates augmentations $x^\dagger$ of datapoints $x$, and backpropagates over them in a batch.
 By comparison, DPSGD computes per-sample gradients, which is on its own computationally inefficient \cite{yousefpour2021opacus}.
-Incorporating augmented data points would drastically increase the time and memory costs of training, and require careful accounting of how much privacy budget is consumed by the use of augmented versions of $x$ \cite{wu2024augment}.
+Incorporating augmented datapoints drastically increases the time and memory costs of training, and requires careful accounting of how much privacy budget is consumed by the use of augmented versions of $x$ \cite{wu2024augment}.